LoboLofi/Jeckyll-Bootstrap-Min/README.md

 # There are a collection…
 Yes, 'cause post are the default collection in Jekyll, I add other collection as an example (named Tutoriales, sorry for my spanglish!).
-You